Victoria City (provincial electoral district)

-Victoria City was one of the first twelve provincial electoral districts in the province of British Columbia, Canada, upon its entry into Confederation that year.
+Victoria City was one of the first twelve provincial electoral districts in the province of British Columbia, Canada, upon its entry into Confederation in 1871.
 It was originally a four-member riding, and elected to the Legislature several prominent members of the Legislative Assembly (MLAs) and premiers.
 It last appeared on the hustings in the 1963 election.

 Electoral history

 Note: Winners in each election are in bold.